 Russ Paulsen

-After building organizations within United Way Worldwide and the American Red Cross, Russ Paulsen joined UsAgainstAlzheimer’s as its seniormost employee in 2019.
-Under his leadership, the organization has quadrupled in size, its financial health has improved, and it has served nearly a million Americans.
-His team’s policy wins include establishing Medicare coverage for Alzheimer’s treatments and the creation of a federal goal to prevent Alzheimer’s disease through risk-reduction.
+Russ Paulsen has served UsAgainstAlzheimer’s as its seniormost employee since 2019 as Chief Operating Officer and now as President and COO.
+Under his leadership, the organization has quadrupled in size, its financial health has improved, and it has served more than a million Americans.
+His team’s policy wins include increasing funding for Alzheimer’s research through the NIH, establishing Medicare coverage for Alzheimer’s treatments and prompting the creation of a federal goal to prevent Alzheimer’s disease through risk-reduction.

 Bucket list item: Travel somewhere interesting and stay in one place for a month